kaspanvo/vourkosa.github.io/_posts/2016-03-20-Working with overlays - Giving birth to a new DecorView child.markdown

 ```

-or (if this is nto the first time we re-arrange)
+or (if this is not the first time we re-arrange)

 ```java
 parent.addView(ourRelativeLayout, indexOfParentInInitialHierarchy, rootParam);